YonghuiDong/ShinyCardinal/README.md

 >**Note**
 >
 >1.
-You can use the web version directly.
+No installation needed; you can use the web version directly.
 >2.
 It can be slowly and it may not work for MSI data over 2GB.

 ## Usage